 Different platforms have different best practices for growing an audience.

-For instance, Facebook influencers are most likely to use Facebook ads to boost the reach of their content.
+For instance, Facebook influencers are most likely to create Facebook ads to boost the reach of their content.

 On the other hand, the cheat sheet to growing an Instagram following is posting the right hashtags.
 Another strategy for growing an Instagram following is participating in engagement groups that help boost comments and likes on posts.
 Collaborating with other influencers is another way to boost your Instagram presence, though this works well across all platforms.
 This article provides a helpful resource for finding relevant engagement groups for Instagram.